build-server-protocol/build-server-protocol/docs/bsp.md

   /** The capabilities of the client */ def capabilities: BuildClientCapabilities

-  /** Kind of data to expect in the `data` field.
-If this field is not set, the kind of data is not specified. */ def dataKind: Option[String]

   /** Additional metadata about the client */ def data: Option[Json]